SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

 {% hint style="info" %}
 **Note**: These instructions guide you through installing the Seldon Core 2 on a local Kubernetes cluster, focusing on ease of learning.
-Ensure your kind cluster is running on hardware with at least 32GB of RAM.
+Ensure your [kind](https://kubernetes.io/docs/tasks/tools/#kind) cluster is running on hardware with at least 32GB of RAM and a load balancer such as MetalLB is configured.
 For installing Seldon Core 2 in a production environment, see[ cluster requirements](../production-environment/#cluster-requirements).
 {% endhint %}